rdkcentral/rdkv-halif-wifi/docs/pages/Wifi_halSpec.md

 - `Wi-Fi` disconnected
 - `Wi-Fi` network not found / `SSID` changed

-Callback functions must originate in a thread that's separate from `caller` context(s). `Caller` will not make any `HAL` calls in the context of these callbacks.
+Callback functions should originate in a thread that's separate from `caller` context(s). `Caller` will not make any `HAL` calls in the context of these callbacks.

+Note: `wifi_telemetry_callback_register()` will be moved out of WiFi-HAL in next phase.

 ### Blocking calls